gotmax23/Containerfiles/Containerfiles/systemd/README.md

 I built these containers for use with Molecule and Podman to test Ansible roles and playbooks.
 I recommend using Podman over Docker because it has better support for running systemd inside containers, requiring no special configuration.
 Naturally, it is more secure, as it doesn't require a daemon.
 However, as long as your distro does not use Cgroups V2/Unified Hierarchy[^3] (or you manually disable it), you can run these images with Docker, as well.

 In order to ease maintenance, these Containerfiles are templated by an Ansible playbook located in [`src/systemd`](https://github.com/gotmax23/Containerfiles/tree/main/src/systemd).
-I am still working on finalizing the code and writing documentation for possible contributors.
+This should probably be rewritten as a Python script, but ansible is a [good hammer](https://www.youtube.com/watch?v=TVq88JeJbw4) and this was a good experiment...

 ## Repos and Tags